Types of Abuse

 Unreasonable actions used to correct or restrain a child.
 Use of force; throwing, kicking, burning, or cuting a child, striking a child with closed fist, shaking a child under age three, interfering with a child's breathing, threatening a child with a deadly weapon, doing any other act that is likely to cause and/or which does cause bodily harm greater than transient pain or minor temporary marks.
 The age, size, and condition of the child and the location of the injury shall be considered when determining whether the bodily harm is reasonable or moderate.
 This list is illustrative of unreasonalbe actions and is not intended to be exclusive.

 A child who has been injured mentally is one who sustains damage to intellectual, psychological, emotional or psychological functioning which is clearly attributable

 to the non-accidental acts or omissions of the parent or guardian.

 Examples of a parental or caretaker behaviors include a pattern of rejecting, isolating, ignoring, corrupting or terrorizing a child.

-There is a wide range of offenses defined in the Washington state criminal code involving children that constitute sexual abuse such as: indecent liberties, communication with a minor for immoral purposes, sexual exploitation of a minor, child molestation, sexual misconduct with a minor, rape of a child and rape.
+There is a wide range of offenses defined in the Washington state criminal code involving children that constitute sexual abuse such as: any form of inappropriate sexual behavior with a child; this could include: fondling, touching, indecent liberties, communication with a minor for immoral purposes, sexual exploitation of a minor, sex trafficking of children for sexual purposes, child molestation, sexual misconduct with a minor, rape of a child and intended rape.

-For more information on child sexual abuse images and how to protect children from the dangers of the internet and child images sexual exploitation please visit: www.nationalchildrensalliance.org/protecting-kids-when-everyone-has-a-camera
+For more information on child sexual abuse images and how to protect children from the dangers of the internet and child images: sexual exploitation, please visit:

 Negligent treatment or maltreatment (a dangerous act) is that which constitutes a clear and present danger to the child’s health, welfare, and safety such as: